malcolmwilson8/orange-jellyfish-challenge/README.md

 ### Non-technical

-- Are there any supplementary objectives that I need to deliver on in addition to the functionalities required?
+- Are there any supplementary objectives that I might be asked to deliver on in addition to the functionalities required?
-    - This would be particularly important to find out, as it would determine any stretch targets, or extra functionality I could help provide outside of the listed requirements.
-It would be very useful to have these objectives to mind before starting on the task so I know what I can push myself to achieve as an added bonus.
+    - Some of the features I listed in the [Mockup](#mockup) section (search field, nav bar), do not necessarily relate to displaying products on the page, the API, or the shopping basket, but it would be good to know if I'd be asked to complete any functionality for those elements.
+It would be very useful to have objectives like these to mind before starting on the task so I know what I can push myself to achieve as an added bonus.

 - What does the business expect from the web application by the end of my development work?
     - It is necessary to find out if I am only expected to deliver on a minimum viable product (MVP) version of the web application, or if I am being tasked with delivering the complete, production-ready solution.
 I would want to ask the business what exactly they expect from me, and I would do so within the context of the SMART framework (Specific, Measurable, Achievable, Realistic, Timebound), establishing clear goals for myself.